Package Leaflet:information for the patient

 Slovakia Febuxostat Teva 80 mg

-You can access detailed and updated information on this medicinal product by scanning the QR code included in the packaging with your smartphone.
+You can access detailed and updated information about this medicinal product by scanning the QR code included in the packaging with your mobile phone (smartphone).
 You can also access this information at the following internet address: https://cima.aemps.es/cima/dochtml/p/83254/P_83254.html

 QR code + URL